dd-gamer/NanoleafTimer/README.md

 ## Overview

 *What will this Script do?*

 It lets you create a light timer with your Nanoleaf.
 You can use as many panels as u want and maybe also the newer panels like Canvas, but I only tested it with 9 Aurora Panels.

 The color of a panels shows it's time value.
 I chose some not super bright colors.
-U can change the color easily by adjusting the rgb values blue =  30 minutes left green = 15-29 minutes left yellow = 10-14 minutes left orange = 5-9 minutes left red = 1-4 minutes left white = 0 minutes left
+U can change the color easily by adjusting the rgb values.
+blue =  30 minutes left
+green = 15-29 minutes left
+yellow = 10-14 minutes left
+orange = 5-9 minutes left
+red = 1-4 minutes left
+white = 0 minutes left

 ## Configuration